Bilwir/retro-computer-portofolio/src/file-system/home/user/projects/09-project-l.md

-## *Project L*
+## *Hyperion Community*
-## 2015
+## 2023-2024

-### • Game Dev,
+### • Community Founding, Leadership
-### • Design, 3D
+### • Server Administration, Branding
-!(/images/project-l.png?aspect=1.7777)
-Over the years I have made many games, with the screenshot below representing one of them from around 2015.
-Probably one of the more technically challenging games I have created, it was an open world sandbox written in Unity, where you could interact, move, rotate and scale the objects in the world to build anything you wanted.
+Hyperion was the community I co-founded with Brainmww_ and Helta_ in 2023 — TC's predecessor.
+Across Hyperion Legends (two generations) and Hyperion Hardcore, we built our first real community at scale, growing from around 35 active players to a foundation solid enough to rebrand into Terror Community by late 2024.